This is a collection of blogs, articles, products, and other random things I love. I’ll keep adding to it whenever it strikes my fancy.

 Seth Godin has published a new post every single day for, like, 27 years.
 Most of them are 100 words or less.
 He writes about doing the work we dream about and doing things the right way.
 Sign up for his email feed.
 That’s the easiest way to read his beautiful writing.

 I read The 4-Hour Work Week as soon as I finished James Altucher’s book.
 It blew my mind even more.
 Let’s just say I was a late-bloomer to the whole idea of creating work and designing my life in a way that works for me.
 Tim doesn’t blog much anymore.
 His site is more focused on his podcast, but the old articles are fantastic.

 A friend introduced me to this site a year after I started my blog.
 I feel like Tim Urban is my long-lost brother.

 This article was written in 2008, but it’s still relevant today.
 Kevin Kelly explains — using actual math — how we only need 1,000 “true fans” to be a successful creator (artist, writer, business person, etc.).
 True fans are those who will buy any and everything we put out into the world.
 Every single time.

 This is incredible.
 James Altucher breaks down the final rap battle scene in the movie 8 Mile.
 He goes line-by-line and explains the persuasion techniques Eminem uses to win the battle.
 (Oops.
 Spoiler alert.)
-It’s a blueprint for using peoples’ psychological biases and tendencies to achieve a desired outcome.
+It’s a blueprint for using peoples’ psychological biases and tendencies to achieve the desired outcome.

 I agree with this 100%.
 Life is too short to work with (or for) jerks.